-Surprisingly great quality at such bargain prices put this guitar on top of the list for best acoustic guitars on the market right now.
+Surprisingly excellent quality at such bargain prices put this guitar on top of the best acoustic guitars on the market.
 Fender has managed to pull off the impossible – create a laminated guitar that isn’t terrible.

-I got mine a few weeks back and have had more than enough time with it to be able to tell you the pros and cons of Fender’s newest T-bucket.
+I got mine a few weeks back and have had more than enough time with it to tell you the pros and cons of Fender’s newest T-bucket.

 All About The Fender T-Bucket 300CE Guitar

-They’re mostly known for guitars and amplifiers, but they also sell all sorts of other musical instruments around the world.
+They’re mostly known for guitars and amplifiers, but they also sell other musical instruments worldwide.
 This T-bucket is part of their ‘California’ series of acoustic guitars.

-See, Fender needed something that could evoke the good-old 60’s.
-Back in the 60’s, acoustic guitars were made by boring old brands that sold to professionals.
-Meanwhile, surfer dudes in California started experimenting with making their own acoustic guitars because they either couldn’t get their hands on the professional ones or couldn’t afford them.
+See, Fender needed something that could evoke the good-old 60s.
+Back in the 60s, acoustic guitars were made by boring old brands that sold to professionals.
+Meanwhile, surfer dudes in California started experimenting with making their acoustic guitars because they either couldn’t get their hands on the professional ones or couldn’t afford them.

-These self-made guitars were customized with eye-catching artwork, that eventually made them very popular across the state.
-Everyone wanted one, so Fender decided to develop it’s own brand of acoustic guitars.
-At the time Fender sold electric guitars like the Stratocaster and the Jazzmaster with great success, but they had never developed an acoustic guitar by themselves.
+These self-made guitars were customized with eye-catching artwork, eventually making them very popular across the state.
+Everyone wanted one, so Fender decided to develop its brand of acoustic guitars.
+At the time, Fender sold electric guitars like the Stratocaster and the Jazzmaster with great success, but they had never developed an acoustic guitar alone.

-Eventually, they released the ‘Malibu’ in 1965, which proved to be really popular across the country.
+Eventually, they released the ‘Malibu’ in 1965, which proved popular across the country.

 The California series is a throwback to those early days.
-The designs and colors of the guitars in this series are all inspired by the sun and sand, fun look of California in the 60’s.
+The designs and colors of the guitars in this series are all inspired by the sun and sand, the fun look of California in the ’60s.

 The T-buckets have been part of the California series since its relaunch in 2010.
 This guitar was launched as a modification of the Fender T-bucket 100ce.
-I think Fender improves on the original design and adds in new materials such as a new 12th-fret “F” logo inlay design, new quilt ash top option, Graphtech® Nubone™ nut, new holographic rosette inlay and compensated bridge saddle for enhanced tone.
+I think Fender improves on the original design and adds new materials such as a new 12th-fret “F” logo inlay design, a new quilt ash top option, Graphtech® Nubone™ nut, a new holographic rosette inlay, and compensated bridge saddle for enhanced tone.

-They’ve taken all the things that made the original T-bucket a success and kicked it up a notch.
+They’ve taken everything that made the original T-bucket a success and kicked it up a notch.

 Description of Fender T-Bucket 300CE

 Fender has used composite materials to cut costs on this cutaway dreadnought guitar, which I don’t mind.
-In fact, the materials make the guitar look shiny.
-The top is a laminated flame maple, while the sides are pure mahogany.
+The materials make the guitar look shiny.
+The top is laminated flame maple, while the sides are pure mahogany.

 There’s also mahogany on the neck, which has a rosewood fretboard with 20 frets.
 I love guitars with chrome tuners, so I was happy to see the finish on this one.

-Most importantly, the T-bucket 300ce sounds like a guitar that’s worth twice the price of this one.
-By itself, the sound is pleasing enough, but I think it works best if you plug it into an amp.
-Fender has managed to sacrifice real tone woods in favor of high-end electronics, but that’s okay.
+Most importantly, the T-bucket 300ce sounds like a guitar worth twice the price of this one.
+The sound is pleasing enough, but it works best if you plug it into an amp.
+Fender has managed to sacrifice natural tone woods in favor of high-end electronics, but that’s okay.

 My Opinion – Fender T-Bucket 300CE Review

-Now, before I go ahead and list the pros and cons of this guitar, I need to tell you how I came up with the list.
+Now, before I go ahead and list the pros and cons of this guitar, could you tell me how I came up with the list?

-I’m an amateur musician who’s been obsessed with guitars for as long as I can remember.
-Occasionally, I try out a new guitar by either borrowing it from someone I know or buying one myself.
+I’ve been an amateur musician obsessed with guitars for as long as I can remember.
+Occasionally, I try out a new guitar by borrowing it from someone I know or buying one myself.

-I got this T-bucket off of a friend a few weeks back when I decided to post a review.
-I have had enough of time playing around with it, but needed a second opinion, so I turned to Twitter for an online survey filled out by those who own this guitar.
+I got this T-bucket from a friend when I decided to post a review a few weeks back.
+I have had enough time playing around with it but needed a second opinion, so I turned to Twitter for an online survey filled out by those who own this guitar.

-My friend, who let the guitar to me, also agreed to help out.
-So, this review is a mix of my opinion and what the owners actually think of this easy going dreadnought.
+My friend, who left the guitar to me, also agreed to help.
+So, this review is a mix of my opinion and what the owners think of this easygoing dreadnought.

-Now that we have an update on my methodology, here’s the pros and cons of the T-bucket 300ce.
+Now that we have an update on my methodology, here are the pros and cons of the T-bucket 300ce.

 Pros of Fender T-Bucket 300CE

 - Looks great.
-I really like the design and the artwork
+I like the design and the artwork.

-- Feels light, which is what you would expect from a guitar made from such materials.
+- Feels light, which you would expect from a guitar made from such materials.

-- The price may seem a bit high for an entry-level model, but i think it’s under priced, considering the quality.
+- The price may seem a bit high for an entry-level model, but considering the quality, I think it’s underpriced.

 Cons of Fender T-Bucket 300CE

 - The laminate is not for everyone.
-Some people I know absolutely hate the material.
+Some people I know hate the material.

 - Bad tone wood.
-But I believe 90% of the sound quality in an electric guitar comes from pickups anyway, so it’s not a big deal.
+But I believe 90% of an electric guitar’s sound quality comes from pickups, so it’s not a big deal.

 Who is this guitar for?

-In my opinion, it’s for a beginner who needs a reasonably priced, entry-level acoustic guitar that sounds perfectly pleasing.
-If you need to find a bargain, but won’t compromise on quality, this is the guitar for you.
+I think it’s for a beginner who needs a reasonably priced, entry-level acoustic guitar that sounds perfectly pleasing.
+This is the guitar for you if you need to find a bargain but won’t compromise on quality.

-Ultimately, I think this guitar ticks all the boxes.
-It’s the sort of guitar I wish I had started off with much earlier in my career.
+Ultimately, this guitar ticks all the boxes.
+It’s the sort of guitar I wish I had started with much earlier in my career.

-The price is excellent and the bodywork is superb.
+The price is excellent, and the bodywork is superb.
 There are a few compromises with the pickups, but that’s solved by connecting this to an amp.
 Fender has never disappointed me with the products they offer.
 They seem to know who their customers are and what they need.
-So with each new product they strike a balance between affordability and quality.
+So with each new product, they balance affordability and quality.

-This is a great example of how Fender can up their game and deliver a quality product you’ll want to hang onto for the rest of your life.
+This is an excellent example of how Fender can up their game and deliver a quality product you’ll want to hang onto for the rest of your life.
 I rate it 8.8/10.